 Animal Trainer Career Outlook

-The BLS categorizes animal trainers as animal care and service workers; while overall this profession is expected to experience a job growth of 15% from 2012-2022, the BLS notes that employment of some types of animal trainers may increase more slowly.
+The BLS categorizes animal trainers as animal care and service workers; while animal trainers are expected to experience a job growth rate of 13% from 2018 to 2028, the BLS notes that employment of some types of animal trainers may increase more slowly.
 Zoos, recreation facilities and other establishments that hire animal trainers are not likely to hire for as many positions as some employers that work with smaller companion animals.

-The BLS listed a median annual salary of $25,320 for animal trainers in 2013.
-At that time, the highest-paying industries for these professionals included independent performers and artists, performing arts companies and the local government.
+The BLS listed a median annual salary of $29,290 for animal trainers in 2018.
+At that time, the highest-paying industries for these professionals included local government, scientific research and development services, spectator sports, support activities for animal production, and social advocacy organizations.